vmware/terraform-provider-nsxt/website/docs/index.html.markdown

     }
 }

+#
-# Create downlink port on the T1 router and connect it to the switchport we created above
+# In order to connect a logical switch to a tier 1 logical router we will need a downlink port on the tier 1 router and will need to  connect it to the switch port we created above.
+#
-# The ip_address will be default gateway for VMs connected to this logical switch
+# The IP address provided in the `ip_address` property will be default gateway for virtual machines connected to this logical switch.
+#
 resource "nsxt_logical_router_downlink_port" "downlink_port" {
     description                   = "DP1 provisioned by Terraform"
     display_name                  = "DP1"